Purchase the Day Trips Around Rochester book on Amazon

 Ganondagan Indigenous Music and Arts Festival.
 Ganondagan invites visitors to experience Haudenosaunee culture through food, music, dance, and craft vendors during the last weekend of July.
 The festival features national and international artists, and the longhouse and Seneca Arts & Culture Center are open, including the museum, theater, and gift shop.
 Admission fee.
 7000 County Road 41, Victor, Ontario County, ganondagan.org

 Sterling Renaissance Festival.
 Open weekends from early July to mid-August, this Renaissance festival is one of the best medieval cosplay events in New York.
-Taking part in the event is half the fun, whether you make a floral headpiece, rent a dress, or wear a full suit of armor.
+Participating in the event is half the fun, whether you create a floral headpiece, rent a dress, or wear a full suit of armor.
 Purchase tickets online and download the schedule of events in advance to help plan your day.
 With nearly 100 performances on 12 stages across 35 acres, there are a few shows you won’t want to miss, such as the highly energetic jousting tournament, which takes place twice a day at noon and 5:45 p.m.
 Make sure to arrive at Ye Field of Honor early to secure a shaded spot to stand.
 The food and drink lines can be long, so bring a cooler for a picnic in the parking lot—be sure to have your hand stamped to re-enter the fair.
 15385 Farden Road, Sterling, Cayuga County, sterlingfestival.com

 Convention Days.
 Convention Days brings to life the historic 1848 Seneca Falls Convention for women’s rights through art, drama, and scholarly presentations.
 Each year has a different theme, with three days of activities offered throughout the village.
 Women’s Rights National Historical Park, 136 Fall Street, nps.gov